Skip to content

 How do I know if PSI is enough, or if I only need a spot check?

 That decision belongs in the Quality Assurance stage.
-Sinospect looks at product value, technical complexity, repeat-order history, downstream consequence if something is wrong, and how much evidence the buyer needs before release.
+Selection is based on product value, technical complexity, repeat-order history, downstream consequence if something is wrong, and how much evidence the buyer needs before release.
 A small repeat order may need only a spot check; a shipment with many cartons, markings, documents or destination requirements usually justifies PSI.

 Is PSI a performance test?